tessel/ble-ble113a/README.md

 &#x20;<a href="#api-bluetooth-discoverAllServices-peripheral-callback-err-services-Search-for-all-Services-of-a-peripheral-Returns-array-of-Service-objects" name="api-bluetooth-discoverAllServices-peripheral-callback-err-services-Search-for-all-Services-of-a-peripheral-Returns-array-of-Service-objects">#</a> bluetooth<b>.discoverAllServices</b>( peripheral, callback(err, services) ) Search for all Services of a peripheral.
 Returns array of Service objects.

-&#x20;<a href="#api-bluetooth-discoverIncludedServices-periphreal-serviceUUID-callback-err-includedServices-Find-what-services-are-included-in-this-service-if-any-pretty-rare" name="api-bluetooth-discoverIncludedServices-periphreal-serviceUUID-callback-err-includedServices-Find-what-services-are-included-in-this-service-if-any-pretty-rare">#</a> bluetooth<b>.discoverIncludedServices</b>( periphreal, serviceUUID, callback(err, includedServices)) <i>Find</i>&nbsp; what services are included in this service, if any (pretty rare).
+&#x20;<a href="#api-bluetooth-discoverIncludedServices-periphreal-serviceUUID-callback-err-includedServices-Find-what-services-are-included-in-this-service-if-any-pretty-rare" name="api-bluetooth-discoverIncludedServices-periphreal-serviceUUID-callback-err-includedServices-Find-what-services-are-included-in-this-service-if-any-pretty-rare">#</a> bluetooth<b>.discoverIncludedServices</b>( periphreal, serviceUUID, callback(err, includedServices)) Find what services are included in this service, if any (pretty rare).

 &#x20;<a href="#api-bluetooth-discoverCharacteristics-peripheral-characteristicsUUIDs-callback-err-characteristics-Search-for-specific-Characteristics-by-passing-in-array-of-uuids-Returns-array-of-Characteristic-objects" name="api-bluetooth-discoverCharacteristics-peripheral-characteristicsUUIDs-callback-err-characteristics-Search-for-specific-Characteristics-by-passing-in-array-of-uuids-Returns-array-of-Characteristic-objects">#</a> bluetooth<b>.discoverCharacteristics</b>( peripheral, [characteristicsUUIDs], callback(err, characteristics) ) Search for specific Characteristics by passing in array of uuids.
 Returns array of Characteristic objects